wayne-xyz/ReLL/ArgoverseLidar/README.md

 # Argoverse 2 LiDAR Toolkit

-Utilities for downloading, inspecting, and geolocating Argoverse 2 LiDAR logs without touching the rest of the repo.
+Helpers for pulling down manageable slices of the Argoverse 2 LiDAR dataset and poking at the sweeps/poses without touching the rest of the repo.

 ## Setup
-Use either conda or pip inside this folder:
+Create an environment inside this folder with either conda or pip:

 ```powershell
 conda env create -f environment.yml